HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 ![Visualization 2](images/hpo_output_2.png)

 Another visualization is to look at the correlation between the hyperparameter and the objective, as shown above, which summarizes the relative importance.

+# Detailed Installation Instructions
+For users with less experience using python, conda, and VS Code, the following provides more details.

+1. Ensure you have installed Python.
+For example, using [Anaconda](https://www.anaconda.com/products/individual)
+2. Recommended but not required: Install [VS Code](https://code.visualstudio.com/) along with its [Python Extension](https://code.visualstudio.com/docs/languages/python)
+3. Clone this repository
+   - Recommended: With VS Code, go `<Shift-Control-P>` to open up the commandbar, then choose `Git Clone`, and use the URL `https://github.com/HighDimensionalEconLab/symmetry_dynamic_programming.git`.
+That will give you a full environment to work with.
+   - Alternatively, you can clone it with git installed `git clone https://github.com/HighDimensionalEconLab/symmetry_dynamic_programming.git`
+4. (Optional) create a conda [virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+    ```bash
+    conda create -n symmetry_dp python=3.9
+    conda activate symmetry_dp
+    ```
+    - In VS Code, you can then do `<Shift-Control-P>` to open up the commandbar, then choose `> Python: Select Interpreter`, and choose the one in the `symmetry_dp` environment.
+Future `> Python: Terminal` commands then automatically activate it.
+5. Install dependencies.
+With a terminal in that cloned folder (after, optionally, activating an environment as discussed above).
+    ```bash
+    pip install -r requirements.txt
+    ```
+    - If you are in VS Code, opening a python terminal with  `<Shift-Control-P>` then  `> Python: Terminal` will automatically activate the environment and start in the correct location.

+**Troubleshooting:** If pytorch is not working, consider [installing manually](https://pytorch.org/get-started/locally/#start-locally) with `conda install pytorch cpuonly -c pytorch ` or something similar, and then retrying the dependencies installation.
+GPUs are not required for these experiments.
+If you get compatibility clashes between packages with the `pip install -r requirements.txt` then we recommend using a virtual environment with conda, as described above.